sikandarqaisar/getting-started-with-docker-compose-file/README.md

 ### Description:
 On this page you build a simple Python web application running on Docker Compose.
 The application uses the Flask framework and maintains a hit counter in Redis.
 While the sample uses Python,

-### STEPS:
+#### STEP 1
-1) Download this repository in a specific folder then open terminal and move to that folder where you save your downloaded files.
+Download this repository in a specific folder then open terminal and move to that folder where you save your downloaded files.

 ~~~
 docker-compose up
 ~~~

+#### STEP 2
-2) Then go to any browser and type localhost:5000 in search to access the flask application with redis database.
+Then go to any browser and type localhost:5000 in search to access the flask application with redis database.

 <img src= "https://github.com/sikandarqaisar/getting-started-with-docker-compose-file/blob/master/img.png" width="600" height="600">

-3) After that type localhost in search this will open your html webpage.
+#### STEP 3 After that type localhost in search this will open your html webpage.